Tanguy9862/NextSpaceFlight-Scraper/README.md

 ## Overview

-This Python package is designed to scrape historical space launch data.
+This Python package is designed to scrape historical space launch data from NextSpaceFlight.com and store it in Google Cloud Storage.
 It complements the [Space-App](https://github.com/Tanguy9862/Space-App) project by providing the data backbone for various visualizations and analyses.

 ## Features

+- **Source**: Scrapes comprehensive historical data from NextSpaceFlight.com.
-- **Historical Data**: Scrapes comprehensive historical data on space launches, including the launch vehicle, launch site, mission objectives, outcomes, etc.
+- **Historical Data**: Gathers detailed information on past space launches.
-- **Data Transformation**: Transforms the scraped data into a JSON format for easy consumption.
+- **Data Transformation**: Transforms the scraped data into a CSV format for easy consumption.
-- **Time-Series Analysis**: The data is structured to facilitate time-series analysis, allowing for trend identification and predictive modeling.
+- **Google Cloud Storage**: Automatically uploads the scraped data to Google Cloud Storage.
+- **Data Update**: Checks for existing data in Google Cloud Storage and appends new data.
 - **Error Handling**: Robust error handling to ensure data integrity.
 - **Logging**: Detailed logging for debugging and monitoring.